 You should apply as early as possible to make sure your loan is available for the start of your course.

-Watch the video below from Student Finance England explaining how loans will be repaid:
+Watch the video below from Student Finance England explaining Postgraduate loans:

 When will I get paid?

 The Student Loans Company will send you a payment schedule to let you know when you'll be paid once your application has been processed.
 This will be paid in three equal payments, 1 per trimester.

 Depending on which academic year you are applying for, your payment schedule will differ:

 Students applying for academic year 2018/19

 The total amount you request will be split equally and paid in each academic year (up to a maximum of four if you're studying part-time).
 For example, if you borrow £10,609 and are studying part-time over four years, you'll be paid £2,652 each year.

 Students applying for academic year 2017/18